 As a member of the AOI, you will conduct business competently, with integrity and honesty.
 All members will strive to work according to this code of conduct wherever possible.

 - Fair Payment.
 Illustrators should always be fairly recompensed for their work.
 They should not undertake speculative work without a fee except in the case of self-generated work.

-- Illustrators will ensure that all parties are aware of the extent of the rights they are purchasing.
+- Contracts.
+Illustrators will ensure that all parties are aware of the extent of the rights they are purchasing, pro-actively if needed.
 If no contract has been supplied by the client, the illustrator should provide written confirmation of engagement which includes this information.

-- Illustrators shall treat all information relating to their client’s business as confidential.
+- Confidentiality.
+Illustrators shall treat all information relating to their client’s business as confidential.
 No NDA should include copyright assignments.

 This code is a standard of ethics and professional conduct for its members.